 Sciencing Video Vault

+While horizontal asymptote rules may be slightly different than those of vertical asymptotes, the process of finding horizontal asymptotes is just as simple as finding vertical ones.
+Begin by writing out your function.
+Horizontal asymptotes can be found in a wide variety of functions, but they will again most likely be found in rational functions.
+For this example, the function is y = x/(x-1).
 Take the limit of the function as x approaches infinity.
-In this example, the "1" can be ignored because it becomes insignificant as x approaches infinity.
-Infinity minus 1 is still infinity.
+In this example, the "1" can be ignored because it becomes insignificant as x approaches infinity (because infinity minus 1 is still infinity).
 So, the function becomes x/x, which equals 1.
-Therefore, the limit as x approaches infinity of x/(x-1) = 1.
+Therefore, the limit as x approaches infinity of x/(x-1) is equal to 1.

 Use the solution of the limit to write your asymptote equation.
 If the solution is a fixed value, there is a horizontal asymptote, but if the solution is infinity, there is no horizontal asymptote.
 If the solution is another function, there is an asymptote, but it is neither horizontal or vertical.
 For this example, the horizontal asymptote is y = 1.